 Araman’s journey is illuminating.
 An Army medic for three years, serving in Vietnam in 1968 and 1969, he subsequently had a two-decade career as a manager in the semiconductor business, retiring from Motorola/Freescale Semiconductor Arizona after taking a buyout in 2006 at age 59.
 When he quickly realized he needed to unretire to stay busy, Araman began volunteering at the Human Services Campus for the homeless run by the Lodestar Day Resource Center in Phoenix — in the mailroom.

 That’s right.
 He went from management in the high-flying semiconductor business to the low-rung of the mailroom.
 And he loved it.
 “By starting out at that level, I got the chance to talk to the homeless,” he says.
 “I really got to know the clientele, the homeless community.”

 This six-month volunteer gig led to a part-time paid position at the shelter’s front desk.
 In 2007, he switched to a part-time paid position for Lodestar, doing development work.
 During this time, Araman learned about the many homeless veterans in town.
 In 2008, he started volunteering with 14 veterans at the Mens Outreach Shelter on Madison Street in downtown Phoenix, a self-help group they’d formed.
 Their initiative led to the creation of the Madison Street Veterans Association (MSVA), a pioneering peer group for homeless vets, with Araman as executive director.

-Catholic Charities Community Services Arizona recently became the nonprofit’s parent, renaming it MANA (Marine, Army, Navy, Air Force) House and at 68, Araman is stepping down from his operational duties to focus on doing unpaid advocacy and public policy work for veterans, mostly through the Unified Arizona Veterans, an umbrella group for 50 vets organizations.
+Catholic Charities Community Services Arizona became the nonprofit’s parent, renaming it MANA (Marine, Army, Navy, Air Force) House and at 68, Araman stepped down from his operational duties to focus on doing unpaid advocacy and public policy work for veterans, mostly through the Unified Arizona Veterans, an umbrella group for 50 vets organizations.